pdf-raku/PDF-Class-raku/README.md

 #### Low level graphics, colors and drawing

-PDF::Doc::Contents::Gfx inherits from PDF::Doc::Op, which implements the full range of PDF content operations:
+PDF::Doc::Contents::Gfx inherits from PDF::Graphics, which implements the full range of PDF content operations:

 ```
 use PDF::Doc;